cysouw/diathesis/text/c07_reflexive.md

   Würzburg zitterte sich am Ende in die Playoffs.^[~~DWDS~~: Die Zeit, 07.05.2016 (online).]
 :::

 This diathesis is exceptional, because an extra obligatory argument is introduced together with the reflexive pronoun.
 This is a clear counterexample to the generalisation that reflexive diatheses are demoting.
-This construction is closely related to a reflexive usage of intransitive verbs with an obligatory resultative adverbial, like with *schlafen* 'to sleep' [@next], see [@sec:adverbials-intransitive-reflexive-resultative].
+This construction is closely related to a reflexive usage of intransitive verbs with an obligatory resultative adverbial, like with *schlafen* 'to sleep' [@next].
+This diathesis is discussed in more detail in [@sec:adverbials-intransitive-reflexive-resultative].

 ::: ex
 - Ich schlafe.
 - Ich schlafe mich gesund.
 :::

-Although not all verbs listed below are strictly intransitive (*essen, trinken* can take an accusative, *arbeiten an, träumen von* take a governed preposition) I consider this to be an alternation between the intransitive usage describing the basic action without object argument.
+Although not all verbs listed below are strictly intransitive (e.g. *essen, trinken* can take an accusative and *arbeiten an, träumen von* take a governed preposition) I consider this to be an alternation of the intransitive usage describing the basic action without object argument.

 **Attested Verbs**

 - Food processing: *essen, fressen, trinken*
 - Bodily processes: *denken, dösen, schlafen, schwitzen, träumen, zittern*
-- Others: *arbeiten, fallen, kämpfen, liegen, lügen, schießen*
+- Others: *arbeiten, fallen, kämpfen, liegen, lügen, schießen, schleichen*

 **Further Examples**